Is it worth investing in outside coaching for an employee who is facing change or second-guessing their abilities?

 Is your employee willing to work with an outside coach?
 If someone on your team is not reasonably open to self-improvement, you may want to re-examine your answer to the first question.

-4. ALTERNATIVES – Can you do it?
+4. ALTERNATIVES – Could you do it?

 Have you considered alternatives to outside coaching?
-Better mentoring, training or direct coaching from you are possibilities you may want to explore before looking for an external solution.
+Better mentoring, training, or direct coaching from you are possibilities you may want to explore before looking for an external solution.

 5. SUPPORT – Is there support?